eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 In summary, the defined technical architecture design aims to balance regulatory compliance and practical deployment considerations, while remaining adaptable for future enhancements and broader use cases.

-## 4.1 Functional Architecture
+## 4.1 Overview

-The following functional architecture illustrates the different entities within an age verification system and their relationships to each other.
+The following figure illustrates the different entities within an age verification system and their relationships to each other.
 The subsequent section provides a detailed definition of each interface.

 All entities shown in blue are provided by the toolbox, at minimum as mock services.
 Entities marked in green represent